The Twentieth Century Society

 Image credit: Hasan Hadi, Flickr

-C20 Society has given support in principal for new plans to convert the No 1 Croydon building (formerly the NLA tower) from office to residential use, while also submitting a renewed listing application for the building, 12 years on from our first unsuccessful attempt.
+C20 Society has given support in principle for new plans to convert the No 1 Croydon building (formerly the NLA tower) from office to residential use, while also submitting a renewed listing application for the building, 12 years on from our first unsuccessful attempt.
 Commonly known as the ‘Thrupenny Bit’ or ’50p Building’ on account of its unique twisting form, it has been described by John Grindrod as ‘the star attraction on Croydon’s skyline’, and the Society believes it to be the most significant unlisted example of Richard Seifert’s surviving works.

 Constructed in 1968-70 to the designs of R. Seifert and Partners, in collaboration with the engineers Ove Arup and Partners, it was built for Noble Lowndes Anninuities (‘NLA’), a pension brokers, providing ground floor showrooms, 20 floors of office accommodation, with a restaurant and kitchen on the upper levels, and basement parking for 180 cars.